MattWillFlood/EntropyHub.jl/README.md

 satisfaction.

-If you have any questions about the package or identify any issues, please do not hesitate to contact us at:    entropyhubproject@gmail.com
+If you have any questions about the package or identify any issues, please do not hesitate to contact us at:    info@entropyhub.xyz

 ***Thank you*** for using EntropyHub.